fatihtepe/fatihtepe/README.md

 <!--<a href="https://fatihtepe.github.io/">fatihtepe.io</a>-->
 ### Hi there 👋

+- 🏆 I love technology and like to help others with any knowledge that I have<br>
-- ✨ Please Feel Free to Reach Out if You Have Any Questions or Suggestions<br>
+- ✨ Please Feel Free to Reach Out if You Have Any Questions or Suggestions
 - You can show some   ❤️    &nbsp; by starring some of the repositories 😄
 - ✨ Enthusiastic DevOps eager to contribute to team success through hard work,
 - Attention to detail and excellent organizational skills.